aegis-fate-gh/homelab/README.md

 - GPU: GIGABYTE GeForce RTX 4060 OC Low Profile
 - SATA SSD (Proxmox boot drives): 2x Samsung 500GB 870 EVO
 - NVME SSD (Ceph NVMe storage): 2x Micron 7450 PRO 960GB
-- SATA HDD (Ceph HDD Storage): 2x Seagate Exos - 1x 24TB, 1x 20TB
-- SATA SSD (Ceph DB/WAL): 1x Intel SSDSC2BA400G3 400GB
 - PSU: Seasonic Focus SGX-650
 - Case: Sliger CX3150x
 - Case Fans: 2x Noctua NF-A12x25 PWM

 Outside of those 3 main nodes are two others providing additional capabilities.
-Both participate in the Proxmox quorum voting process and contain OSD's and Monitors for Ceph.
-But do not run the Manager service or Metadata
+Both participate in the Proxmox quorum voting process.

 ### Donnager
 By far my oldest server, and formerly my only homelab and storage server.
 It was originally built for mass video transcoding, and was then setup for remote gaming using GPU passthrough.
 It was last used with UnRaid, housing 6 6TB SSD's for Plex media storage.
 Now it runs Proxmox and houses a VM for Dropbox / OneDrive synching, and Proxmox Backup Server.